wizpanda/multi-file-upload/README.md

 to the following destinations:

 1. To the local server or the local system
-2. To the Amazon S3 storage (coming soon)
+2. To the Amazon S3 storage (can be deleted as well)
 3. To the Rackspace cloud storage (coming soon)

 ## Installation